simgrid/simgrid/docs/source/Introduction.rst

  - The **simulated platform**.
 This is a description of a given distributed system (machines, links, disks, clusters, etc).
-Most of the platform files are written in XML although a Lua interface is under development.
+Most of the platform files are written in XML but a new C++ programmatic interface has recently been introduced.
 SimGrid makes it easy to augment the Simulated Platform with a Dynamic Scenario where for example the links are slowed down (because of external usage) or the machines fail.
-You even have support to specify the applicative workload that you want to feed to your application
-   :ref:`(more info) <platform>`.
+You even have support to specify the applicative workload that you want to feed to your application :ref:`(more info) <platform>`.

  - The application's **deployment description**.
 In SimGrid